 About this recipe

-Yes, healthy chips do exist—and these crispy baked sweet potato chips are proof.
-They’re crunchy, full of flavor, and beyond easy to make.
-My kids love helping slice them and picking their favorite spices.
-It’s a fun kitchen activity and a snack that disappears fast.
+Yes, healthy chips do exist, and these crispy baked sweet potato chips are proof.
+They’re crunchy, full of flavor, and beyond easy to make: just sweet potatoes, a little oil, and your favorite spices.

 Why you’ll love this recipe